 How To Be An Elf

 Every year, the US Postal Service™ kicks off Operation Santa ® around the first of December, and we post a directory of the current participating branches.

 1. The best way to help would be to visit a post office offering the program and adopting one or more letters.
 Here’s a link to the current list of postal branches.

 2. If you can’t volunteer your time, or if there is no participating postal branch near you, please donate online to Be An Elf or give by check.
 Your gift is tax-deductible and it will help us let more people know about the wonderful Operation Santa program, started by the US Postal Service™ in 1912.
-You’ll also be empowering us to recruit new volunteers, who will in turn buy gifts for more needy kids.
-We also use donations we receive to adopt additional Santa letters ourselves; we send Target gift cards to the Moms, and this enables us to adopt many more letters than previously.
+You’ll be empowering us to recruit new volunteers, who will in turn buy gifts for additional needy kids.
+We also use online donations to adopt Santa letters ourselves; we send Target gift cards to the Moms, and this enables us to adopt many more letters than previously.
 We think the Moms know best what their children need!
 Together, we will make more children in need smile on Christmas morning.
 Be An Elf is not affiliated in any way with the U. S. Postal Service ®, and we are solely responsible for recruiting volunteers.

 Thank you for volunteering and being an Elf!
 Your and your family will catch the true spirit of Christmas, and you’ll put smiles on little faces come Christmas morning.